sunshinephotocart/sunshine-photo-cart/readme.txt

 8. Admin: Order details

 == Changelog ==

+= 2.0.2 =
+* Fix - When image is marked as favorite, not showing it as favorite in gallery thumbnail view
+* Fix - Some users reported get_user_screen() fatal errors on activation

 = 2.0.1 =
 * Fix - Updated TGMPA to 2.5.2 which addresses issues with themes using older versions of TGMPA and a site crashing conflict which results